 The reason this is so difficult is that Uber does not employ its drivers.
 Instead, Uber connects the driver to passengers in need of rides.
 Uber drivers are “independent contractors,” not employees.

-If you or a loved one sustained an injury in an accident with an Uber vehicle, contact Ostroff Injury Law.
+If you or a loved one sustained an injury in an accident with an Uber vehicle, contact Ostroff Godshall Injury and Accident Lawyers.
 We can identify the Uber insurance coverage (and/or other coverage) available to you.
 Our Uber accident lawyers have the experience needed to get you the compensation you deserve.